-Celina Yong, MD, MBA, MSc is an interventional cardiologist in the Division of Cardiovascular Medicine at Stanford and at the Palo Alto VA Medical Center.
+Celina Yong, MD, MBA, MSc is Director of Interventional Cardiology at the Palo Alto VA Medical Center and an Assistant Professor in the Division of Cardiovascular Medicine at Stanford.
 Dr. Yong completed her medical training at Stanford School of Medicine and her internal medicine residency at the University of California, San Francisco.
 She completed her cardiology and interventional cardiology fellowships at Stanford, including a year as Chief Fellow.
-She completed a Masters in Health Policy, Planning and Financing from the London School of Economics and an MBA from Oxford.
-She specializes in complex coronary interventions and structural heart disease interventions, including transcatheter aortic valve replacement.
-She is actively involved in clinical trials of novel devices for percutaneous coronary and structural intervention.
+As a Marshall Scholar, she completed a Masters in Health Policy, Planning and Financing from the London School of Economics and an MBA from Oxford.

 Assistant Professor - Med Center Line, Medicine - Cardiovascular Medicine

-Director of Interventional Cardiology, VA Palo Alto Healthcare System (2018 - Present)
+Director, Interventional Cardiology, Palo Alto VA Healthcare System (2019 - Present)

 Honors & Awards